 There will be no showers provided to campers.
-If you wish to have bathrooms beyond porta-potties or showers, we highly recommend you book a room, teepee, or covered wagon at Heart Six Ranch.
-Call – (307) 543-2477 in order to book.
+If you wish to have bathrooms beyond porta-potties, we highly recommend you book a room, teepee, or covered wagon at Heart Six Ranch.
+Accommodation at Heart Six Ranch can be purchased directly through the Fire in the Mountains website when you purchase your tickets.
+Please do not call the ranch to book accommodation.
 There are also a number of other accommodation options in the area.
 A list of them is provided in our lodging section on this website.

 ALL FOOD, TRASH, AND OTHER BEAR ATTRACTANTS MUST BE STORED IN THE PROVIDED STORAGE TRUCKS LOCATED IN THE CAMPING AREA.
 PLEASE VIEW THE DEFINITIONS OF BEAR ATTRACTANTS AND FOOD STORAGE BELOW.